juice-shop/multi-juicer/readme.md

 ![Juicy CTF, Multi User Juice Shop Plattform](./cover.svg)

-Running CTFs or Security Trainings with OWASP Juice Shop by creating a seperate Juice Shop instance for every participant / team.
-Juicy CTF mainly consists of a custom load balancer (dubbed "JuiceBalancer"), which identifies the user by a cookie and sending their traffic further along to the correct Juice Shop instance.
-If a user registers newly the JuiceBalancer will spin up a new Juice Shop Instance using the kubernetes api.
+Running CTFs and Security Trainings with OWASP Juice Shop is usually quite tricky, Juice Shop just isn't intended to be used by multiple users at a time.
+Instructing everybody how to start their own Juice Shop on their own machine works ok, but takes away too much valuable time.

+JuicyCTF gives you the ability to run separate Juice Shop instances for every participant on a central cluster.
+JuicyCTF runs on kubernetes, dynamically creates new Juice Shop instances when they are required and cleans up old instances which haven't been used recently.

 ![Juicy CTF, High Level Achitecture Diagramm](./high-level-achitecture.svg)